Welcome to Sabine Kempson Psychotherapeutic Counselling

 A confidential space to explore the thoughts, feelings and challenges in your life

-Welcome, and thank you for visiting Sabine Kempson Counselling.
-I am a counsellor providing both short- and long-term therapy to adult individuals in Cowbridge, Vale of Glamorgan.
+Welcome, and thank you for visiting Sabine Kempson Psychotherapeutic Counselling.
+I am a counsellor providing both short- and long-term therapy to adult individuals and couples in Cowbridge, Vale of Glamorgan.

-Counselling and therapy in Cowbridge, Vale of Glarmorgan.
+Counselling and therapy for Couples and Individuals in Cowbridge, Vale of Glamorgan.

 We all encounter challenges in life that can leave us feeling vulnerable and overwhelmed at times.
 Discussing these difficulties in a caring, private, and calm environment with someone outside of our regular social circles can be beneficial.